tanghao-xiaomi/docs/en/device_dev_guide/graphics/LCD_Driver.md

     - Function: the number of bits occupied by a pixel.

-## IV LCD Framebuffer Mode
+## IV.
+LCD Framebuffer Mode

 LCD Framebuffer is a framebuffer wrapper for the LCD driver in openvela.
 After enabling the LCD Framebuffer mode, the application layer can access and control the LCD device through `/dev/fb0`.
 It is important to note that this mode will allocate a frame graphic buffer (Framebuffer), which will consume additional memory space.

-reference:`drivers/lcd/lcd_framebuffer.c`
+reference: `drivers/lcd/lcd_framebuffer.c`

 ### 1. Enable the following compilation options

 According to the description in [Framebuffer Driver](./Framebuffer_Driver.md), the LCD Framebuffer driver implements the following three core interfaces:

--`up_fbinitialize`: Initialize the LCD Framebuffer.
+- `up_fbinitialize`: Initialize the LCD Framebuffer.
--`up_fbgetvplane`: Get the Video Plane information.
+- `up_fbgetvplane`: Get the Video Plane information.
--`up_fbuninitialize`: Release the Framebuffer and related resources.
+- `up_fbuninitialize`: Release the Framebuffer and related resources.

 In the `up_fbinitialize` function, the initialization call of the LCD driver is completed.